aabbtree77/aabbtree77-projects/README.md

 [CV (React show-off)](https://aabbtree77.github.io/cv/), [resume.pdf](https://aabbtree77.github.io/pdfs/RamunasGirdziusasResume.pdf), [cv.pdf](https://aabbtree77.github.io/pdfs/RamunasGirdziusasCV.pdf)

-I studied electrical engineering in Lithuania from 1994 to 1999, followed by research in machine learning in Finland from 2000 to 2008, three postdoc projects, and come back in 2014.
+I studied electrical engineering in Lithuania from 1994 to 1999, researched machine learning in Finland from 2000 to 2008, completed three postdoc projects, and returned in 2014.

 My goal is to become a [software engineer](https://1x.engineer/).
-Without a compiler everything is unnecessarily hard: [algebra](https://aabbtree77.github.io/tensors/), computer science metanotation...
-Github, not arXiv.
+Without a compiler everything is obscured by clouds: [algebra](https://aabbtree77.github.io/tensors/), computer science metanotation...
+So Github, not arXiv.

-The ideal work for me is a rewrite and downscaling, preferably in something static and GC-based.
+The ideal work for me is a rewrite and downscaling, in something static and GC-based.

 Take a look at some of my work in [embedded software](https://github.com/aabbtree77/adast), [IoT](https://github.com/aabbtree77/esp32-vpn), [3D](https://github.com/aabbtree77/twinpeekz2), and [webdev](https://github.com/aabbtree77/law2).